8 : Bronze and Iron

 Roman walls at Silchester

-There were more arriving.
+More arrived.
 The land had for some time been suffering from the raids and depredations of the neighbours, the Irish, Scots and the Germanic and Frankish tribes from across the North Sea.
 All of them were quick to take advantage of the departure of the Roman legions.

-The Next Post in the Series : Link Britons & Saxons
+The Next Post in the Series: Link Britons & Saxons

 Comments